brimell/rimell-anamorphic/README.md

 # Rimell Anamorphic

-Rimell Anamorphic is an OFX filter plugin for making spherical digital footage feel like finished, desqueezed anamorphic footage through a procedural mapping approach called **AxiScope Mapping** / **Virtual Anamorphic Transfer**.
+Rimell Anamorphic is an OFX filter plugin for making spherical digital footage feel like finished, desqueezed anamorphic footage through a procedural lens-mapping system called **AxiScope Mapping** / **Virtual Anamorphic Transfer**.

+The plugin is now organised around an **OpenLensIO-informed coordinate and profile model**.
+Rimell Anamorphic does not yet implement full OpenLensIO interchange, but its internal model, naming, metadata structure, and future profile direction are aligned with the OpenLensIO lens-model concepts where they are useful for an OFX image effect.

 In its main mode, the plugin assumes normal spherical source footage, builds a synthetic anamorphic view map, samples the original image through that map, then drives optical artefacts from the same mapped coordinate field.